 The amount of memory the system uses for cached files read from disk.
+On Linux, also memory marked as reclaimable in the kernel slab allocator will be added to this value.

 total_swap

 The amount of total amount of memory the system has available for disk swap.